ZhongShusheng/aivreg_stata_package/README.md

 * p<0.05, ** p<0.01, *** p<0.001
 ```

-There is also a 2SLS version which allows for multiple anti_IV variables.
+There is also a 2SLS version which allows for multiple anti-IV variables.

 ```stata
     aivreg 2sls log_price i.flood_factor10 i.block_id, aiv(log_income)